aking-a/mule-code-system/README.md

 Each files will now be explained:

 - **index.js:** This is the entry point in the application and it is where the window is created.
 The react app is imported to this application and is rendered inside the window that has been created.
 The react app is attached to the _$content_ element.
-The apps relavent variables are stored inside AppData class object for later use.
+The apps relevant variables are stored inside AppData class object for later use.
 Below is a screenshot of the code performing this action.
 The socket connection to OS.js is also setup here.

   ![image](https://github.com/aking-a/mule-code-system/assets/118080508/e979ad2b-ce9f-4fc6-8370-b8b35e75ad88)

 - **App.js:** This is the main entry point for the react app.
 The '/' route is served unless it is a client connecting through on invite link then 'Landing' will be served to the client.
-The is all done through the Browser Router package and the navigate funtion.
+The is all done through the Browser Router package and the navigate function.

 - **Disconnect.js:** This is the disconnect button component.
-Its logic is handled in the _handleDiconnect_ funtion which basically sends a ws json to the server telling it to remove that websoket from the session.
+Its logic is handled in the _handleDiconnect_ function which basically sends a ws Json to the server telling it to remove that websoket from the session.
 It also uses the chakra UI library to help position it.
 - **dropdown.js:** This is a component that constructs the dropdown menu for the app.
 The dropdown contains two options, save and user list.
 Save simply saves the file and user list lists the user in the session.
 The selection of a item in the menu is handled in handleSelect function.
 This component also sets up the usernames UseState array which keeps track of the users usernames that are connected to the session.
 - **left_join_alert:** This is the popup component that appears when a user joins or leaves a session.
 - **userlistwindow:** This is the component that is rendered inside the user list window.
-It is responsible for diplaying the current list of users in a session.
+It is responsible for displaying the current list of users in a session.
 - **appdata.js:** This is a class that is created in _index.js_ and stores all the app data such as core for later use in other files.
   Below is a screenshot of its contents.

   ![image](https://github.com/aking-a/mule-code-system/assets/118080508/86536bfd-274b-42b8-994b-3c4b0b508cf4)

-- **editoroptions.js:** This is the options used for monaco editor.
+- **editoroptions.js:** This is the options used for Monaco editor.
 - **file.js:** This is a class object that stores the file path data and the content of the file after it has been loaded from OS.js's _vfs_.
 - **sessionclass.js:** A lot of variables are stored in the session class as you might have noticed.
-This class object is creted before the user is navigated to the main page and is interacted with throughout the app.
-It is basically makes the variables within it globally accessable to any file in the applicarion.
+This class object is created before the user is navigated to the main page and is interacted with throughout the app.
+It is basically makes the variables within it globally accessible to any file in the application.
 Below is a screenshot of the class.

   ![image](https://github.com/aking-a/mule-code-system/assets/118080508/89a94d64-28b5-453e-ac83-e764ddd30281)

-- **useActionListener.js:** This file uses a hook that uses useEffect() from react to listen for changes in the document that monaco has loaded.
+- **useActionListener.js:** This file uses a hook that uses useEffect() from react to listen for changes in the document that Monaco has loaded.
   Once a change has been detected it packages that change and sends it to the server via the clientChange() function.
 - **useDidMountListener.js:** Listens for the Monaco editor DIDMount and sets up the session by setting the userID code and other variables.
 - **useListListener.js:** Listens for changes being made to the usernames list and applies the updated list to the itemlist in the